 Before managing a UCC lien, it is crucial to understand its implications as well as and the regulations governing it.
 In addition, staying informed about UCC laws and regulations is essential because these can change over time.
 Knowing any updates can impact how you manage a UCC lien and help ensure you are following the correct procedures.

-Failing to review and maintain records
+Failing to maintain records

 Tolerating aggressive collection tactics